 Regular events that put D.C. musicians in front of young students

 Since CapitalBop’s first years, we have used our concerts as opportunities for outreach: Artists have provided youth workshops, masterclasses, and audience talk-backs for every major presentation possible.
-But 2020 marks a major change in CapitalBop’s approach to education, and we are currently preparing to begin multiple series of educational programming.
+Most of our feature presentations still include audience engagement or youth education events.

 But in 2020, CapitalBop began our largest and most exciting educational collaboration to date: a series of monthly concerts and educational workshops that bring our Spotlight artists into D.C. public and charter schools.
 For this series, CapitalBop has partnered with The MusicianShip, an incredible D.C.-based arts education nonprofit.